netham45/screamrouter/readme.md

 ### PulseAudio

 PulseAudio can send to ScreamRouter over RTP.
-The RTP recevier needs a set MTU size to match Scream's packet size.
+The RTP sender needs a set MTU size to match Scream's packet size.
 The following command will send the Dummy source to a ScreamRouter Receiver:

     pactl load-module module-rtp-send format=s16le source=auto_null.monitor destination=<ScreamRouter Receiver> port=40000 mtu=1164